 Blogging is an excellent way to promote a webinar both before and after its initial broadcast.
 In the weeks leading up to the webinar, hint about the material you will discuss.
 After the broadcast, use quotes and material from the broadcast to attract readers to the recorded version.

-“Co-marketing partners, joint venture partners, and channel partners can all help you more effectively grow your reach,” says Joshua Feinberg.
+“Co-marketing, joint venture, and channel partners can all help you grow your reach more effectively,” says Joshua Feinberg.

 Paid Search and Paid Social